 Here are a few words from Justin.

 Still baffled at how stoked Åre is on mtnbrding.
-Tom and I are being put up in a sweet little house with food taken care of.
+Tom and I are being put up in a sweet little house full of paintings from the Ivy and Wilde paint by numbers for adults with food taken care of.
 We only have 3 requirements from the resort during the next 7 days we are here…

 1. Ride around in the village and hand out flyers about the demo Tom is doing on Friday.
 We dropped some stairs and Tom did 3s both ways and nose manny-ed a nice 15 ft deck to 4ft drop.
 We are scoping some handrails and grass hips as well.
 People have never seen the boards, I don’t speak Swedish but judging their reactions they are loving it.